goodwin-matt/goodwin-matt.github.io/about.md

 ---
 layout: page
-title: About Me
+title: About
 permalink: /about/
 ---

-I currently work at Oracle Data Cloud as a Data Scientist working on problems in the digitial advertising industry.
-Previous to the ODC, I did a brief internship at Duke University in the Laboratory of Psychiatric Neuroengineering analyzing electrical signals from mice brains to help the lab better understand mental health disorders.
+I am a data scientist currently working at Oracle Data Cloud, a branch of Oracle that focuses on problems in the digitial advertising industry.
+Previous to the ODC, I did a brief internship at Duke University in the [Laboratory of Psychiatric Neuroengineering](https://www.dzirasalabs.com/)  analyzing electrical signals from mice brains to help the lab better understand mental health disorders.

-I got my graduate degree in statistics and my undergraduate in applied math, both from BYU.
+My graduate degree is in statistics and undergraduate degree in applied math, both from BYU.

-I love all things outdoors, especially backpacking in the mountain west, and reading books on historic figures.

-Above all I love spending time with my family - especially hiking with my family and telling them about historic figures I am reading about.
+Outside of data science I love being outside in the mountains, playing and watching sports, reading books [(see here for recent reads)][1] and above all spending time with my family.

+Feel free to contact me about anything related to data science at my email below.

+[1]:{{ site.url }}/books/
+[2]:{{ site.url }}